 I reached out to the RCMP to get their comments on doxxing, but they did not respond by press time.

 When asked if doxxing people is morally wrong or potentially dangerous, Danny said, "There's a heavy amount of vanity involved in this, and I think if you don't admit that you're full of shit ...
 But people post this stuff in their insular communities online.
 Me doing this opens the conversation into their communities in real life.
 Maybe there will be a boss who will think twice about giving a racist person a promotion.
-So many people who want social justice get into pointless arguments, but we need to make people realise there are consequences."
+So many people who want social justice get into pointless arguments, but we need to make people realize there are consequences."

 He wishes more people would dox hateful commenters.
 I asked how he would feel if he got doxxed—if other internet vigilantes can be trusted not to abuse their reach.
 He responded he has nothing to hide.
 I went to take his photo for this story, and he left the room.
 He returned with a bandana to cover his face.